gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 * using Natural Language humans can seamlessly and effectively communicate and instruct (API) machines

-## Reasons behind the rapid success of NLP
+## Reasons behind the success of NLP

 For those who are not deeply involved in the field, with the arrival of ChatGPT it might seem like Artificial Intelligence appeared out of nowhere, and immediately has been integrated into our daily routines.
 However, the development of AI has been a more gradual journey.
 So, what gives the impression of this abrupt leap in its utilization?